nguyenlan13/shelf_development/notes.md

 -be able to add another book, podcast, or article

 book
--has many comments
+-has many comments, as commentable
--has many ratings
+-has many ratings, as ratable
--has many fave_quotes
+-has many fave_quotes, as quotable
 -belongs to an author

 podcast
--has many comments
+-has many comments, as commentable
--has many ratings
+-has many ratings, as ratable
--has many fave_quotes
+-has many fave_quotes, as quotable
 -belongs to an author

 article
--has many comments
+-has many comments, as commentable
--has many ratings
+-has many ratings, as ratable
--has many fave_quotes
+-has many fave_quotes, as quotable
 -belongs to an author

 author